-8.10 Thesis/Portfolio grades and follow-up actions
+7.8 Thesis grades and follow-up actions

-Examiners are normally given a period of five weeks for assessment of the thesis/portfolio.
+Examiners are normally given a period of five weeks for assessment of the thesis.
 Students may check the progress of this assessment process on the GS Platform (Students).
 Upon receipt of all Examiners' reports, the Chairperson of the Thesis Assessment Committee will decide on a final grade within four weeks and through the "Notification to Student on Results of Thesis/Portfolio Assessment" (Form TAD-6) inform the student of the final assessment result and the required follow-up actions, if any.
 If revisions are required, the Supervisor must ensure that corrections are made satisfactorily within a specified period of time not later than three months.

-The grading system of the final grades for the thesis/portfolio and follow-up actions on different thesis/portfolio grades are shown in the following table:
+The grading system of the final grades for the thesis and follow-up actions on different thesis grades are shown in the following table:

-Grade Status Follow-up Action I Pass (a) If revision is not required, the student will be recommended for award of degree. (b) If revision is required, the revised thesis should be inspected by Supervisor(s) before the student is recommended for award of degree.
-Documents to be submitted to GS: final version of thesis; completed Form TAS-7; and completed 'ProQuest Publishing Agreement" (for doctoral students).
-II Thesis submission NOT passed.
-Re-submission allowed and re-examination required.
-Students should: revise and re-submit the thesis/portfolio to the Thesis Assessment Committee (repeat submission process mentioned in earlier sections); and pay the re-submission fee and continuation fee (if applicable).
+Grade Status Follow-up Action I Pass (a) If revision is not required, the student will be recommended for award of degree.(b) If revision is required, the revised thesis should be inspected by Supervisor(s) before the student is recommended for award of degree.
+Documents to be submitted to GS: - final version of thesis; - completed Form TAS-7; and - completed "ProQuest Publishing Agreement" (for doctoral students).
+II This submission NOT passed.
+Re-submission allowed and re-examination required - revise and re-submit the thesis to the Thesis III Failure - no re-submission allowed Graduate Division to submit recommendation to discontinue the student from studies for consideration by GCExCo.